 - Accept assurances to comply with the legal requirements related to state and/or federal programs, and as a condition of funding, must keep a copy of the assurances on file.

 Information regarding the CARS application process is available on the CDE CARS web page at https://www.cde.ca.gov/fg/aa/co/cars.asp.

 Local Educational Agency Plan Requirement

 All LEAs applying for ESSA funds must maintain an updated Local Control and Accountability Plan (LCAP) Federal Addendum as the ESSA LEA Plan.
 LEAs applying for Title III subgrant funds for the first time must complete the LCAP Federal Addendum and submit it through the CDE LCAP Federal Addendum System at https://www2.cde.ca.gov/lcapfas.
-LEAs are required to update the LCAP Federal Addendum annually.
-LEAs are encouraged to review the LCAP Federal Addendum during the LCAP update, as ESSA funding should be considered in yearly strategic planning.
-Annual updates to the LCAP Federal Addendum are maintained locally.
+Each LEA and consortium receiving Title III funds for a subgrant year must annually review, monitor, and revise, as necessary, the LCAP Federal Addendum, which serves as the LEA Title III plan.
+Annual revisions to the LCAP Federal Addendum are maintained locally.